Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/data-elements/_index.md

 ## Replace data

-Endpoint for replacing an existing data element with new data.
+Endpoint for replacing the content of an existing data element with new data.
 The new data must match the data type of the data element it is replacing.

 ```http
 PUT basePath/{dataGuid}